niklasfi/radioman/README.md

 ### Configuring

 Edit one of the `etc/config.*` files, or create one of your own.
+The sample config files are very verbose and contain a detailed explanation about creating your own recording shedule.
 Ensure to set your preferred `destinationPath` in which all your recordings will be stored.

 ### Runing